yangli2/gymnasium-search-race/README.md

 ### Version History

+- v3: Update observation with relative positions and angles in car's frame
 - v2: Update observation with relative positions and angles
 - v1: Add boolean to indicate if the next checkpoint is the last checkpoint in observation
 - v0: Initial version